Complaints, grievances & appeals

 - Call the Department of Managed Health Care (DMHC) Help Center at 1-888-466-2219 (TDD: 1-877-688-9891), Monday through Friday, 8 a.m. to 6 p.m.
 DMHC is responsible for regulating health plans.
 The DMHC Help Center can help you with appeals and complaints against your health plan about Medi-Cal services.

-- Call the Quality Improvement Organization (QIO) 24/7 at 1-877-588-1123 (TTY: 1-855-887-6668).
-Our state has an organization called Livanta Beneficiary and Family Centered Care (BFCC)-Quality Improvement Organization (QIO).
-If you have a problem with the quality of care, think your hospital stay is ending too soon, or think your home health care, skilled nursing facility care, or comprehensive outpatient rehabilitation facility (CORF) services are ending too soon, contact Livanta BFCC-QIO to make a complaint.
+- Our state has an organization called Livanta Beneficiary and Family Centered Care (BFCC)-Quality Improvement Organization (QIO).
+Call the Livanta BFCC-QIO for help with questions about your health care rights or you can make a compliant about the care you got if you have a problem with the quality of care, think your hospital stay, home health care, skilled nursing facility care, or comprehensive outpatient rehabilitation facility (CORF) services are ending too soon.
+Call 1-877-588-1123 (TTY: 1-855-887-6668), available 24 hours a day, 7 days a week.

 - Talk to your doctor or other provider.
 Your doctor or other provider can ask for a coverage decision or appeal on your behalf.